reevelau/k3s-on-footloose/README.md

 # k3s on footloose

 [Kubernetes](https://kubernetes.io/) seems a very large and cloud only stuff in the old days.
 But by the effort of [K3S](https://github.com/rancher/k3s), [footloose](https://github.com/weaveworks/footloose) and [docker](https://docs.docker.com/get-docker/).
-We are now able to setup a Kubernetes clusters every easily on our local machine.
+We are now able to setup a Kubernetes clusters very easily on our local machine.

 Spinning up a 3 node k3s (Kubernetes) cluster in localhose.
 This repo aims to ease your journey onboarding to kubernetes.